seacrest3/Seacrest-Team-Profile-Generator/README.md

 ## User Story

-AS A manager, I WANT to generate a webpage that displays my team's basic info so that a user have quick access to their emails and GitHub profiles.
+AS A manager, I WANT to generate a HTML file that displays my team's basic info so that a user have quick access to their emails and GitHub profiles.

 ---